Last updated: February 2023

 Imagine a day when heating our homes doesn’t cost the earth and we have access to a ready supply of green energy.
-That’s the dream for most, but for those fortunate enough to have the resources, this utopian vision of the future can happen today with the help of self-generated energy.
+For those fortunate enough to have the resources, this utopian vision of the future can happen today with the help of self-generated energy.
 Whether using solar or wind, some households have the potential to generate enough power for their heating needs for most of the year, essentially providing them with free warmth that’s completely carbon neutral.
 If low-cost heating takes your fancy, we’re taking a look at why electric radiators are perfect for pairing with solar panels and how they work together…

 How can I use electric radiators with solar panels?